 Elected to the Senate in 2016, Scott has authored 36 bills that have been signed into law.
-Based on his work and votes, Scott was recently rated as one of the most progressive members of the Legislature by Cal Matters, and has consistently received a 100% rating from the California Labor Federation, an A grade from the Courage Campaign, an average 94% score from the Sierra Club and 100% from the California League of Conservation Voters, and 100% from the California Federation of Teachers.
+Based on his work and votes, Scott was recently rated as one of the most progressive members of the Legislature by Cal Matters, and has consistently received a 100% rating from the California Labor Federation, an A grade from the Courage Campaign, an average 94% score from the Sierra Club, 98% from the California League of Conservation Voters, and 100% from the California Federation of Teachers.

 - Housing and Homelessness